ZeroDeth/derekkedziora.github.io/_lesson-archives/2016-11-17-virtue-signaling.md

 ---
-date: 2016-11-17
-layout: lesson-archive
-lesson: true
-type: reading
-reading: true
 title: Virtue Signaling
 description: A short read describing how many positions you take are simply meaningless ways to look good to others
+type: reading
 ---

-### Materials
+## Materials

-[<a href="http://acculturated.com/virtue-signaling/" target="_blank">main</a>] Short read about virtue signaling
+Short read about [virtue signaling][0]
-[<a href="http://observer.com/2014/10/rage-profiteers-how-blogs-harness-our-anger-for-their-own-gain/" target="_blank">extra</a>] Rage Profiteering is way to monetize virtue signaling
+[Rage Profiteering][1] is monetizing virtue signaling

-### Lesson Objectives

-1. Read the article about virtue signaling for deep comprehension
-2. Use the lexis for the article to discuss the topic

-### Pre-reading Questions
+## Pre-reading Questions

 1. Why do people publicly share political and ethical opinions?
 For example, Yao Ming has engaged in a campaign against eating shark-fin soup.
 2. How does your opinion of somebody change if they hold the "right" or "wrong" view on something?

-### Keywords
+## Keywords

 virtue (noun)
 disgust (noun, regular verb), disgusted (ed/ing adj.)